Getting Started

 S 7ff0005c8,8

-Each line denotes one or two memory accesses.
-The format of each line is
+Each line denotes one or two memory accesses; the format is

 operation address ,size